...

 By setting a clear intention, teachers can also create a more cohesive and meaningful experience for their students, helping them to connect with the practice on a deeper level.

-Failing To Add Proper Alignment Cues
+Mistake 13: Failing To Add Proper Alignment Cues

-Teachers need to offer proper alignment cues to prevent students from practising poses incorrectly and potentially causing injury or ineffective practice.
-Even experienced teachers can benefit from studying other teachers’ cues to improve their instruction.
+Yoga teachers need to offer proper alignment cues to prevent students from practising poses incorrectly and potentially causing injury or ineffective practice.

 Proper alignment cues not only enhance the safety and effectiveness of a practice but also help students deepen their understanding of the pose and their body, leading to a more rewarding and fulfilling practice.

-Too Much Sanskrit
+Mistake 14: Too Much Sanskrit

-Teachers who use too much Sanskrit or complicated yoga terminology can make it difficult for students to follow and understand, leading to confusion.
+Yoga teachers who use too much Sanskrit or complicated yoga terminology can make it difficult for students to follow and understand, leading to confusion.

 If you’re using a lot of Sanskrit in a beginner to intermediate class you are subconsciously trying to impress your students with your vast knowledge.
 I used to be guilty of that, but now the only Sanskrit I use in my classes is Savasana (only because students already know it by that name) unless one of the objectives of the class is to teach Sanskrit for the poses.